CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Detecting and Verifying Cycles

 There exists a generic cyclic theorem prover for sequent calculi --- the \textsc{Cyclist} system~\cite{brotherston2012generic}.
 It is generic in that it supports an arbitrary set of inference rules.
 Given this setup, it would be possible to na\"ively enumerate derivations of the goal formula and create cycles just when formulas are repeated.

 Sequents discovered earlier in proof search are intuitively simpler in that they apply to a more general instance.
 For example, consider the \( \rlnm{Case} \) rule where only certain instances of the conclusion will be relevant to each premise.
+Therefore, it will often be necessary to generalise an equation to relate it to an ancestor.

-Exactly what simpler means will depend on the application.
-However, it is desirable to avoid na\"ively trying to generalise a goal as part of normal proof search, as the space is often intractable and not guaranteed to ultimately lead to a cycle~\cite{maclean1999generalisation}.
-The \textsc{Cyclist} framework thus also allows for a ``matching function'', which is distinct from normal proof search, that detects when cycles can be formed through generalisation.
-The matching function for first-order logic is weakening and substitution, which are generalisations when read in a goal orientated manner.
+However, it is desirable to avoid generalisation as part of normal proof search, as the space is often intractable and not guaranteed to lead to a cycle~\cite{maclean1999generalisation}.
+The \textsc{Cyclist} framework is thus parameterised by a ``matching function'' that detects when cycles can be formed.
+The matching function for first-order logic is a combination of weakening and substitution.
 For separation logic, the matching function is the frame rule.

-The capacity of this system for equational reasoning is known to be limited.
+The capacity of the Cyclist framework for equational reasoning is known to be limited.
 For example, the commutativity of addition cannot be automatically proven without the lemma \( \mathtt{add}\ x\ (\mathtt{S}\ y) \doteq \mathtt{S}\ (\mathtt{add}\ x\ y) \).
-Our observation is that these existing matching functions are too restrictive for equational reasoning.
+Our observation is that the existing matching functions are too restrictive for equational reasoning.

 The usual rules for equational reasoning, i.e.\ the congruence axioms, are intractable due to the vast number of intermediate equations they create~\cite{bachmair1998equational}.
-However, we cannot simply avoid such equational reasoning in cyclic proofs for the same reason we cannot avoid structural rules --- they are often needed to form cycles.
+However, we cannot simply avoid such equational reasoning in cyclic proofs as they are often needed to form cycles.
 We thus propose the substitution of equals as an alternative matching function, appearing in our proof system as the \( \rlnm{Subst} \) rule.
-This way of closing cycles bears resemblance to the use of previous equations as rewrite rules in rewriting induction.
+This way of closing cycles resembles the use of hypotheses as rewrite rules in rewriting induction.